Gbukaa/security_week/security/projects/01_codebase.md

 <details>
 <summary>But...
 I don't know JavaScript!</summary>

 That's OK.
-It's very common to find organisations using different languages accross different teams and products or software components.
+It's very common to find organisations using different languages across different teams and products or software components.
 Each team is usually responsible to make sure their software is exempt from security vulnerabilities, but we can still inspect what the application is doing at a high-level, without necessarily focusing on the details.
 Some common security flaws can be similar from one technology to another.
 </details>

 ### What you should do